aws-samples/amazon-documentdb-samples/samples/documentdb-rust/README.md

-Finally, you will need to store the database credentials in AWS Secretes Manager.
+Finally, you will need to store the database credentials in AWS Secrets Manager.
 For more information on how to create a secret refer to [AWS Secrets Manager user guide](https://docs.aws.amazon.com/secretsmanager/latest/userguide/create_secret.html).
-The secret name created in this step will be used later in the setup.
+The secrets name created in this step will be used later in the setup.

 ## Step 1: Setup on EC2 instance

-The On the EC2 instance, Rust should be installed.
+On the EC2 instance, Rust should be installed.
 Follow installation steps at [Install Rust](https://www.rust-lang.org/tools/install).
 Validate the Rust installation by running `rustc --version`.

 Using below git command, clone repository in to the home directory of your EC2 instance.
 ```